Subchapter F. BLASTING ACTIVITIES

 (4) The blast hole shall be carefully checked for obstructions with a nonferrous, nonsparking tamping pole, a tape, a light or a mirror before it is loaded.
 The use of magnifying mirrors is prohibited.
 Explosives may not be forced past an obstruction in a blast hole.

-(5) Each blast hole shall be logged throughout the leading process to measure the amount and location of explosives placed in the blast hole.
-The information is to be recorded on the blast report required by § 211.133 (relating to blast report).
+(5) Each blast hole shall be logged throughout the loading process to measure the amount and location of explosives placed in the blast hole.
+The information is to be recorded on the blast report required under § 211.133 (relating to blast reports).

 (6) A blast hole containing loose dynamite shall be stemmed but not tamped.